 Carol Kaufman Newman has been on the Board of JOFA since its inception in 1997 and served as President from 2003 to 2010.
 Long a standard-bearer in championing women's rights and education initiatives in Orthodox Judaism, she was the founding president of the Drisha Institute of New York.
 She was also a founder of the Women's Tefillah Group of Congregation Kehilath Jeshurun, and was on the board and served as treasurer of the Women's Tefillah Network.
 Carol Kaufman Newman holds an MA in Museum Educaton from Bank Street College of Education.
 For a number of years she ran the education/docent program at The Yeshiva University Museum of New York.

 Pam Scheininger works as a Court Attorney Referee in New York County Family Court and is an adjunct professor at CUNY's New York College of Technology.
 She is also a frequent trainer of judges and judicial employees in the New York Family Court system.
 She is currently the President of Yavneh Academy in Paramus, NJ and Chair of Netivot Shalom Youth Committee.
 She is a past president of Netivot Shalom in Teaneck, NJ and past president of the Parents’ Association at Yavneh Academy.
-At JOFA, Pam is the Vice President of Programming and Education and serves on the editorial committee for the JOFA Journal and on the By-Laws Committee.
+At JOFA, Pam is a Vice President and serves on the editorial committee for the JOFA Journal and on the Governance Committee.
 Pam has a B.A. in political science from the University of Toronto and a Juris Doctor from Columbia University School of Law.
 She has also studied at Midreshet Lindenbaum and is a 2011-2013 Northern NJ Berrie Leadership Program Fellow.
 Pam lives in Teaneck with her husband and four children.